 It is remarkable that Barnden (1973b) interpreted the anisotropy information obtained from neutron monitor data in terms of the particle flow patterns related to the ejecta and its shock.
 Since that study relied on relating each Fd to a solar flare it is likely that a number of the associations were incorrect and so the actual patterns he identified, in terms of large-scale structure, need to be verified.
 For the next 15 years or so the relationship between observed anisotropies and solar wind structures was largely ignored.
 In fact, since there can be large anisotropies inside ejecta this was the reason work in the late 1980's and early 1990's failed to identify a clear decrease in ejecta that had a magnetic cloud signature.
 Many of the studies used superposed epoch analyses and thus removed much of the ejecta decrease.
-Following the first papers about magnetic clouds (e. g., Zhang and Burlaga, 1988) it was obvious that cosmic rays should show some signatures of these closed structures with a regular magnetic field rotation.
+Following the first papers about magnetic clouds (it e.g., Zhang and Burlaga, 1988) it was obvious that cosmic rays should show some signatures of these closed structures with a regular magnetic field rotation.
 However when Zhang and Burlaga (1988) looked at the count rate from a single neutron monitor they concluded that the response of cosmic rays to clouds was essentially negligible and that the only cause for Fds was the post-shock turbulence.
 Also Lockwood et al. (1991) found that magnetic clouds did not have a significant effect on cosmic rays.
 In contrast, Badruddin et al. (1986) and Sanderson et al. (1990) concluded that magnetic clouds make an important contribution to Fds.
 Note that the events studied by Lockwood et al. (1991) were relatively minor.
-The cause of the confusion is that a) it depends on the particular events studied and b) it is difficult to relate the cosmic ray variations to solar wind structures using only a single neutron monitor.
+The causes of the confusion are that (a) the conclusions depend on the particular events studied and (b) it is difficult to relate the cosmic ray variations to solar wind structures using only a single neutron monitor.
 The unambiguous depressions caused by magnetic clouds were first illustrated by Cane (1993) using the anti-coincidence guard on IMP 8 which provides a direct measure of the isotropic intensity.

 Other workers (Nagashima et al., 1990; Iucci et al., 1989) started with periods of large cosmic ray anisotropies and tried to relate them to interplanetary magnetic field conditions.
 These researchers recognised the importance of the two components to an Fd but unfortunately did not have good methods for isolating the ejecta component.
 Their results are very interesting and these techniques should eventually provide details about the internal structure of ejecta.
 For example, Nagashima et al. (1990) isolated regions of low cosmic ray density in which the field has specific characteristics and in which the cosmic rays are supposedly trapped.
-These regions had a median duration of about 8 hours which is less than half the duration of a typical ejecta.
+These regions had a median duration of about 8 hrs which is less than half the duration of a typical ejecta.
 The peaks discussed by Nagashima et al. (1990) may be related to open field lines within ejecta.
+Note however, that Cane et al. (1997) find that extended regions of open field geometry are rare inside ejecta, at least on the ~ 0.005 AU scale sizes probed by ~ 2 GV cosmic rays.